Schinzel/web-blocks/README.md

 Prefix: /api.
 Name of the class in kebab-case

-## HTML and JS files
-The HTML and JS files are read from the source folder.
-This means that changes to these files will be reflected in the application without the need for a hot reload.

 ## Building a JAR
 When building a JAR the html and js files need to be included in the JAR.